vvr-rao/Star-Chart/README.md

 # Star-Chart

-Purpose of this code is to build a starhopping app using AWS Athena and/or Neo4j.
+Purpose of this code is to build a starhopping app using the features of AWS.
 (Starhopping, in amateur astonomy, is the process of finding objects of interest in the sky using a telescope or binoculars by identifying nearby stars.)

 My Data source is the HYG Database and is available here: https://www.astronexus.com/hyg AND https://github.com/astronexus